 What to look for when visiting:

-- Notice the various business signs, these where actual family businesses which operated on the site and whose descendants still live in the area.
+- Notice the various business signs, these were actual family businesses which operated on the site and whose descendants still live in the area.

 - Make sure you see Sheds 23 & 24 which were restored to the 1920s!

 - Notice the alignment of the train boxcar (now the restrooms) to the alleyway leading to the docks.
 The alleyways were designed and built to match the opening of the box cars so that oysters could efficiently be moved from the docks and loaded inside.
 Each day nearly a hundred box cars transported oysters to markets north from Bivalve.

-- From the docks take note of Cape May Salt Oyster Company building floating on the river.
+- From the docks, take note of Cape May Salt Oyster Company’s Floating Upwelling System (FLUPSY) floating on the river.
 This building houses over one million baby oysters (aka spat), currently being grown for planting later in the bay.

 - Exterior Interpretive Signage.
 This signage allows our visitors to self-tour the exterior of the Shipping Sheds to see great historic photographs and learn about the Sheds, railroad, ecology, the Maurice River and Bivalve.
 This feature of the Museum is funded in part by New Jersey Cultural Trust.

 - Our neighbors include Surfside Foods (Clams), Haase’s Crabs, Bivalve Packing and Rutgers Haskins Shellfish Laboratory, Cape May Salt and Elder Point Oysters.

 The Archives & Research Library is available by appointment.
 The Library houses primary source documents, ledgers, photographs, local history books, and reference files, all available to students, authors, and researchers.

 Research assistance is available: